-In order to aid facilities in the reporting process, the Texas Healthcare Safety Network (TxHSN) was developed by the Department of State Health Services (DSHS) as a database for the data downloaded from NHSN.
-Through TxHSN, DSHS is able to communicate with healthcare facility contacts, create data quality reports for facilities to review in order to identify data entry errors, and create the facilityspecific healthcare safety reports that are made public.
+To aid facilities in the reporting process, the Texas Healthcare Safety Network (TxHSN) was developed by DSHS as a database for the data downloaded from NHSN.
+Through TxHSN, DSHS can communicate with healthcare facility contacts, create data quality reports for facilities to review in order to identify data entry errors, and create the facility-specific healthcare safety reports that are made public.
 TxHSN has an email notification system that enables DSHS staff to send and track emails to the facilities' designated contacts.
 This enables DSHS to send reporting deadline reminders to facility contacts throughout the year and helps synchronize the reporting schedule.
 For each of the reporting time periods, facility contacts are notified and given an opportunity to check and correct data.
 In accordance with NHSN Rules of Behavior, HAI users must enter their HAI data into NHSN within 30 days of the end of the reporting month.
 For example, facilities must enter all April data by the end of May.
-DSHS will download a preliminary set of NHSN data approximately 60 days after the end of the calendar guarter to perform data reconciliation.
-The dates for the first data download of the reporting time period are June 1, Sept 1, December 1, and March 1.
+DSHS will download a preliminary set of NHSN data approximately 60 days after the end of the calendar quarter to perform data reconciliation.
+The dates for the first data download of the reporting time period are June 1, September 1, December 1, and March 1.